Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Impact of the symmetric statistic

-A noteworthy observation is that the value of $a$ in the construction of the tampered design matrix affects the power.
-The best choice is $a=0$, which means that a variable is uncorrelated with its own knockoff variable.
-Another noteworthy observation is that the symmetric statistic plays a crucial role.
-The signed maximum is strictly better than the difference.
-In the end of this section, we will provide geometric insight to explain that the signed maximum is (almost) the only best choice.
+For both knockoff-sgm and knockoff-diff, by Corollary~\ref{cor:orthoPD-knockoff}, the best choice of $a$ is $a=0$.
+In the remaining of this section, we fix $a=0$.
+Figure~\ref{fig:FDR-orthogonal} gives visualizations of the FDR-TPR trade-off diagrams and phase diagrams.
+The prototype is Lasso-path (see \eqref{lasso}).
+In the orthogonal design $X'X=I_p$, Lasso-path reduces to the prototype in \eqref{BH}, whose FDR-TPR trade-off diagram and phase diagram are given in Figure~\ref{fig:HT}.

+\paragraph{Comparison of two symmetric statistics:} First, we compare the phase diagrams in Figures~\ref{fig:HT}-\ref{fig:FDR-orthogonal} and find that (i) knockoff-sgm has a strictly better phase diagram than knockoff-diff, and (ii) knockoff-sgm has the same phase diagram as the prototype.
+It suggests that signed maximum is a better choice of symmetric statistic.
+It also suggests that knockoff-sgm yields a negligible power loss relative to its prototype.

+We also point out that knockoff-sgm is already ``optimal" among all symmetric statistics, in this orthogonal design.
+The reason is that, when $X'X=I_p$, the Hamming error ($\Hamm_p^*$) has an information-theoretical lower bound \citep{genovese2012comparison,ji2012ups}, whose induced phase diagram coincides with the phase diagram of the prototype, which is also the phase diagram of knockoff-sgm.
+This is the optimal phase diagram any method can achieve (including all variants of knockoff with other symmetric statistics).

-If we fix $a=0$ in \eqref{diag(s)-ortho} and use the signed maximum as the symmetric statistic, the phase diagram of knockoff is the same as the phase diagram in Figure~\ref{fig:HT}.
-This means that, using phase diagram as the criterion for power comparison, knockoff has no power loss relative to its prototype.
-On the hand, the FDR-TPR trade-off diagram is different from that in Figure~\ref{fig:HT}.
-From Theorem~\ref{thm:knockoff}, we see that $(1-TPR_p)=\FN_p/s_p\geq L_pp^{-r/2}$.
-Therefore, the FDR-TRP trade-off curve is truncated at $r/2$ in the x-axis.
-For large $\vartheta$, the trade-off curve hits zero before the x-axis reaches $r/2$, and the truncation has no impact.
-However, for small $\vartheta$, the trade-off curve has changed due to the truncation.
-See Figure~\ref{fig:FDR-orthogonal}.
+Next, we compare the FDR-TPR trade-off diagrams of knockoff and the prototype.
+We focus on knockoff-sgm, whose trade-off diagram is in Figure~\ref{fig:FDR-orthogonal} (right panel).
+The trade-off diagram of the prototype is in Figure~\ref{fig:HT} (right panel).
+We find that the trade-off diagram of knockoff-sgm is slightly different from the one of the prototype.
+By Theorem~\ref{thm:knockoff}, $(1-\TPR_p)=\FN_p/s_p\geq L_pp^{-r/2}$; hence, the FDR-TRP trade-off curve is truncated at $r/2$ in the x-axis.
+For large $\vartheta$, the curve hits zero before the x-axis reaches $r/2$, and the truncation has no impact.
+However, for small $\vartheta$, the curve has changed due to the truncation (Figure~\ref{fig:FDR-orthogonal}, right panel, all but the blue curve).